Sections

 Step 3: Adjust and export figures and data

-Users can further customize the display of the selected labor market indicator by adjusting the time range (changing the start date) or selecting seasonal adjustment or a 12-month moving average to smooth series.
-Solid lines represent the smoothed series, and dotted lines represent the underlying monthly data, which will always be displayed.
+Users can further customize the display of the selected labor market indicator by adjusting the time range (changing the start date) or, for CPS data, selecting seasonal adjustment or a 12-month moving average to smooth series.
+All JOLTS data in this tracker is seasonally adjusted.
+For CPS data, solid lines represent the smoothed series, and dotted lines represent the underlying monthly data, which will always be displayed.
 Seasonal adjustment is performed using the Census Bureau’s X-13 ARIMA model and is available for the prime-age sex-age groups as wholes or when disaggregated by only one additional demographic.
 Users may not select both seasonal adjustment and the moving average.

-Users can export the data or image with the download buttons at the bottom of the main display.
+Users can export the data or image with the download buttons at the bottom of each panel’s main display.
 Data exports are limited to the currently filtered series.
-The reset button will reset all selections to the default.
+The reset button on each panel will reset all selections to the default: prime-age labor force participation for “Worker and labor market indicators,” and the national total non-farm hires rate for “Firm and job indicators.”

 The Brookings Institution is committed to quality, independence, and impact.